XiangxiangXu/dnn_symmetry/README.md

 # dnn_symmetry
-To verify the symmetry of Feature and Weights in DNNs, the weights for Y-X network (right) should coincide with the feature extracted by X-Y network (left):
+A simple demo to verify the symmetry of Feature and Weights in DNNs.
+The weights of Y-X network (right) should coincide with the feature extracted by X-Y network (left):

 <img src="images/sym.png" width="768">